vic9112/2025_FPGA_Contest_Final_Round/README.md

 Submissions will be evaluated based on **semantic accuracy**, **latency**, and compliance with **FPGA resource constraints**.
 The final score is determined using the following rules:

 ### Scoring Rule
-All four resources reported by `vynth` must be ≤ 80% of the target FPGA's capacity — identical to the requirement in the qualifying round.
+All four resources reported by `vynth` must be ≤ 75% of the target FPGA's capacity — identical to the requirement in the [qualifying round](https://github.com/nycu-pcs-lab/FPGA_Challenge2025_Qualifying_Round_Challenge).
 - Target FPGA: Alveo U55C

 - If **FPS ≥ 60**: